 Related to the first method is the Guest Post method.
-Basically, you build some relationships like I mentioned, then you offer to provide a high-quality, SEO optimized article for their website.
+Basically, you build some relationships like I mentioned, and then you offer to provide a high-quality, SEO-optimized article for their website.

 But, don’t be one of those people who send an email to hundreds (or thousands) of other bloggers with an offer to post.
 I get these every day and just click delete.